TNG/momo-scheduler/CONTRIBUTING.md

 ### Commits

+Commit messages should adhere to the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+There is a pre-commit hook that will prevent commits that do not do so.
 Commit messages should be clear and fully elaborate the context and the reason of a change.
 If your commit refers to an issue, please post-fix it with the issue number, e.g.